There’s NO Recuva for Mac, But Here Are 3 Great Free Alternatives

-- Command line tool (without graphic interfaces), not suitable for computer novice users.
+- It's a command line tool (without graphic interfaces), not suitable for computer novice users.

-In case the above alternatives didn't work out, here's a list of nice commercial data rescue tools worth giving a try.
-Note: they all require to pay in the end, use only when your lost data are super important to you.
+In case the above alternatives didn't work out, here's a list of commercial Mac data rescue tools worth giving a try.
+Note: they all require to pay in the end, it is advised that you use them only when the lost data are extremely important to you.

-- Stellar Phoenix Mac Data Recovery - Stellar has been in the data rescue market for long time.
-It offers both service and software solutions.
+- Stellar Phoenix Mac Data Recovery - Stellar has been in the data recovery market for a long time, offering both software and services.
 Price of the program starts from $99 for a regular license, there's also a platinum edition that costs $125.

 - Remo Recover Mac - Similar to Recuva, Remo also supports retrieving data from both internal Mac hard drive and external media.
-Remo claims it's also able to rescue data from application errors and problematic volumes.
+Remo claims the program is also able to rescue data from application errors and problematic volumes.
 The price goes all the way up to a whopping $180.

 - Disk Warrior 5 - Alsoft boasts the app as the world's most advanced repair and data recovery tool for Mac.
 It includes a range of utilities to help keep your Mac disk secure and healthy.

 It can be really scaring if you have accidentally deleted some important files out of your Mac, digital camera, or a removable disk.
-I have personally experienced that several times and witnessed friends suffering from data disasters as well.
+I have personally experienced that several times and witnessed friends suffering from data disasters too.

-Recuva, a nice free data recovery utility, is often my first go-to-tool to handle these data loss situations.
+Recuva, a nice free data recovery utility, is often my go-to-tool to handle data loss situations.
 However, the program is only available to use on Windows PCs.
-There is no Recuva for Mac OS X (now macOS since 10.12 Sierra).
+There is no Recuva for Mac.

-But, there are several great alternatives to Recuva that work on Mac machines.
+However, there are several best alternatives to Recuva that work great on Mac machines.
 They are Time Machine, Exif Untrasher, and PhotoRec as introduced above.
-Although each of the three options has its own pros and cons (as shown in my review), they are all 100% free to download and use without any function restrictions.
+Although each alternative has its own pros and cons as shown in my review, they are all 100% free to try and use without any function restrictions.